hotchk155/hotchk155.github.io/cvocd/manual.md

 The yellow LED blinks once when the reset is registered.

 If you press and hold the button for about 2 second, this will save the current configuration.
 The configuration will be restored next time CV.OCD is switched on.
-The yellow LED blinks a seccond time once the save takes place.
+The yellow LED blinks a second time once the save takes place.

-This is the only way that a configuration is saved, so if you download a new SYSEX configuration file you need to remember to save it by holding the button, otherwise it will be lost when the power is switched off.
+The saved configuration can be overwritten by an incoming SYSEX patch depending on the Auto Save setting.
+If this is Off then you must use the button to save the configuration (so it is is stored when power is off).

 Note: a CV mapped to a pitch bend will go to it half-voltage position (no bend) on reset.
 A CV mapped to a fixed voltage will not reset.
 An "all notes off" gate will be triggered.